-These evidences suggest that PPIs not only inhibit acid secretion but also reduce inflammation in esophageal mucosa.
-Actually, in our study described above, Rabeprazole is an effective therapy for reflux esophagitis after total gastrectomy due to bile reflux.
+This evidence suggests that PPIs not only inhibit acid secretion but also reduce inflammation in the oesophageal mucosa.
+In our study, rabeprazole was an effective therapy for reflux oesophagitis after total gastrectomy due to bile reflux.
 Further non-clinical and clinical investigations into the mechanism of the anti-inflammatory actions of PPI are needed.

-In conclusion, with this model, we have demonstrated that Rabeprazole is an effective therapy for reflux esophagitis after total gastrectomy due to bile reflux.
-These results indicate that bile acid plays an important role in the mucosal damage induced by duodenal reflux and that it can be therapeutic target in patients with reflux esophagitis.
+In conclusion, we have demonstrated, with our model, that rabeprazole is an effective therapy for reflux oesophagitis after total gastrectomy due to bile reflux.
+These results indicate that bile acid plays an important role in the mucosal damage induced by duodenal reflux and that it can be a therapeutic target in patients with reflux oesophagitis.

 References